Rrominet/mdtohtml/README.md

 As it is, this tool is not very useful, you could do the same with pandoc before.
 It just has a simpler CLI interface.

-It become interesting wen it's paired with the *save* event of your code editor.
+It become interesting when it's paired with the *save* event of your code editor.

 What you can do is simply execute the command `mdtohtml you-current-file.md` on each save event to generate in real time you html version that you can preview in your browser.